 I have been selling my work at craft shows in NY and NJ since 2005.
 The experience of meeting attendees and discussing pottery brings me joy.
 My philosophy of life is that one should never stop learning.
 I strived for that in my job as an Occupational Therapist (I retired in 2012.) and as a functional potter.

-Harris returned to the arts after 30 years as a psychologist in Higher Ed and subsequently in business as VP of Executive Leadership and Talent Development at Pfizer, IBM, ADP, Chase and Colgate Palmolive.
+Harris returned to the arts after 30 years as a psychologist in education and eventually inbusiness as VP of Executive Leadership and Talent Development at Pfizer, IBM, ADP, Chase and Colgate Palmolive.
 Harris explored silk-screening, needlepoint and pottery before rediscovering his passion for clay when he left business.